DonghaoWu/MERN-Doc-V1/README-Folder/Front-end(part6 - 10)/8-Redux-setup.md

 ### `Step7: Test it.`

-- Ifyou follow the steps, youshould get this so far, Which is fine, cause we didn't add 'Alert' component code.
+- Ifyou follow the steps, you should get this so far, Which is fine, cause we didn't add  'Alert'  component.

 <p align="center">
 <img src="../../assets/25.png" width=90%>